defold/defold.github.io/_posts/2021-02-09-A-first-look-at-the-2021-roadmap.md

 ### Reduced draw calls for sprites
 We plan to explore a way to batch draw calls for sprites with different tints by writing additional data per vertex.
 This becomes a trade-off between draw calls and the amount of vertex data required per sprite but should in most cases result in a performance increase.

+### Editor performance on large projects
+We will investigate and come up with solutions to improve editor performance on large projects.

 ---

 ## New features